improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 image_201.png

 These are the remaining columns that are stored as the physical part of the index record.
-Given that they’re not part of the index definition itself, these are the columns that make up the remainder of the clustered key – the *Name* and *Unuiquifier* columns in this example.
+Given that they're not part of the index definition itself, these are the columns that make up the remainder of the clustered key – the *Name* and *Unuiquifier* columns in this example.

 Now we can perform the same query for the clustered index, though this time only filtering away those that are not part of the key itself (that is, key_ordinal > 0):